 There's also some Leo×Aries, since Leo pretty much defied his owner, indirectly got her killed and spent 3 years in Earthland because he didn't want Aries to be abused by her owner in such way.
 Also, Eternal Love for extra cuteness.

-The most recent chapter gives some for Mirajane X Laxus, as she sits by his hospital beside, just like Elfman does for Evergreen.
+The Tartarus Arc gives some for Mirajane X Laxus, as she sits by his hospital beside, just like Elfman does for Evergreen.

 The outfit Erza dons during the Fantasia Parade in the Fighting Festival arc in the anime and in an extended chapter is an outfit Resha is wearing on occasion during Rave Master.